SafeExamBrowser/seb-server-setup/docs/install-demo.rst

 **Info:**

 This setup provides a single, unsecured SEB Server setup for demonstrations and testing.
-Includes a single SEB Server instance and a single MariaDB server instance running both in a docker-container.
+This setup includes a single SEB Server instance and a single MariaDB server instance running both in a docker-container.
 With the default configuration, the MariaDB server is exposed on port 3306 and the SEB Server on port 8080.

 ::